Derby Cathedral: Tower and bells

 In 2009, more than 150 members of the Derby Mountain Rescue Team abseiled down the tower for charity.
-Further sponsored abseils have taken place every year since, and in 2012 this included Assistant Curate, Andy Trenier, and the Dean of Derby Cathedral, Dr John Davies.
+Further sponsored abseils have taken place every year since, and in 2012 this included the Assistant Curate, Andy Trenier, and the Dean of Derby Cathedral, Dr John Davies.

 Cathedral Centre

 The Derby Cathedral Centre is opposite the west doors on Irongate.
 It was opened by Queen Elizabeth II.
-It includes a café, a bookshop and an exhibition space, featuring work by local artists.
+It once included a café, a bookshop and an exhibition space, featuring work by local artists, but since March 2020 the shop and café have remained closed.
 The Cathedral Centre also houses the cathedral offices and meeting rooms.

-In 2017 the Cathedral Café won the annual Derby Food and Drinks Award for Best Customer Service.
+In 2017, the Cathedral Café won the annual Derby Food and Drinks Award for Best Customer Service.